Want to earn maximum Southwest Points? The Southwest Performance Business is your BEST option! It earns the most points of ANY Southwest card.

 You can hold BOTH business cards.

 You won’t be eligible for this card bonus only if you’ve already earned it within the past 24 months.
+Otherwise, if you have good credit, you should be good!

 My Assessment